 SASS staff often come across writing and learning resources that are likely to be of interest to faculty and TAs, and we post these resources on this page.
-We are particularly interested in content related to aspects of academic writing, but we consider a variety of topics.
+We are particularly interested in content related to aspects of academic writing and other academic skill development, but we consider a variety of topics.
 If you are a faculty member, a post-doc, or a TA and you’ve found a resource that you think might suit this page, we invite you to send it with a brief explanation to email@example.com.

 - Teaching writing: Ideas and strategies (podcast episode, University of Alberta, 2018)